ellie-burton/NetflixWrappedR/README.md

 To run this analysis, you need:

 1. **R** and **RStudio** installed on your computer.
-2. The following R packages (the script will attempt to install them if missing, but it's good to have them):
+2. The following R packages (the script will attempt to install them if missing):
    * tidyverse (Data manipulation and plotting)
    * lubridate (Date/Time handling)
-   * car (Levene's Test)
-   * FSA (Dunn's Test)
    * ggpubr (Q-Q Plots)

 ## **📥 Step 1: Get Your Netflix Data**